 Peering SPs shall exchange domain name information that can be resolved via DNS to identify the SIP signaling IP addresses:ports of the SBCs that terminate the Non-Facilities-Based interconnection interface.
 For example, the domain name could be in the form of a sub-domain such as “my-peering-interface.VoIP-SPa.com” that is resolvable via DNS SRV or A/AAAA records.

-Editor’s note: Discuss relationship of IP address-based information exchange and name-based certificate validation.

 TLS Certificates

 Each SP shall obtain a TLS end entity certificate from a bilaterally agreed Certificate Authority (CA).
 The TLS certificate shall contain the same domain name that the VoIP SP shared with its peer SPs as described in clause 5.1.1.
 The domain name shall be carried in either the Subject Alternate Name extension using the dNSName form (RFC 5280), or in the Common Name (CN=) attribute of the Subject field of the TLS certificate.